elventear/quartz-scheduler/README.txt

 LICENSE.txt                 a document declaring the license under which
                             Quartz can be used and distributed.

-docs                        the root directory of all documentation.

-docs/wikidocs               the main documentation for Quartz.
-Start with
-                            the "index.html"

 docs/dbTables               sql scripts for creating Quartz database tables in
                             a variety of different databases.